ShahzainAhmed/Vowel-Consonant/README.md

-# Java Program to check Vowel or Consonant using
+# Java Program to check Vowel or Consonant using Switch
 Program to check Vowel or Consonant using Switch Case.